ChatGPT Atlas: Features

 ChatGPT Atlas features a ChatGPT sidebar within the browser that allows users to ask questions about the current webpage, summarize information, compare products, and analyze data from any site.

+ChatGPT Atlas was only made available on macOS.

+In November 2025, The Verge reported that OpenAI updated Atlas with optional vertical tabs in a resizable left-hand sidebar, allowing users to reorder tabs and select and drag multiple tabs at once.
+The update also added support for iCloud Keychain passkeys and the option to set Google as the default search engine; the Verge reported that Atlas could import extensions during initial setup for new installations, but that the feature was not yet available to existing users.

+In January 2026, OpenAI added tab groups, allowing users to organize related pages together.
+The same update introduced an "Auto" search mode that switches between ChatGPT-generated answers and Google Search results depending on the query, and changed the presentation of links in answers to make external search links more prominent.
+The update also allows users to install iCloud's password extension when importing browser data from Safari.

 The "browser memories" feature allows ChatGPT to remember facts and insights from visited sites to provide context, subject to user privacy controls.
 OpenAI has stated that "browser memories" are held on its servers for 30 days and are deleted afterward, and that user data would only be disclosed via "valid" legal processes or in an "emergency situation".
+OpenAI later said that Atlas includes separate controls for browser memories and for whether browsed web content may be used to train its models; the "include web browsing" training setting is off by default, and Business and Enterprise content is not used for training.
+The same help documentation states that, when browser memories are enabled, web content is summarized on OpenAI's servers, the original web contents are deleted immediately after summarization, and the privacy-filtered summaries are deleted within seven days.

 Agent mode

 The browser includes an optional agent mode for premium subscribers.
 It gives the AI a cursor and highlights the browser UI in blue, allowing it to perform tasks such as booking hotels and creating documents.